top of page

 Cognitive Behavioural Therapy

 Epictetus and Marcus Aurelius both agreed that human beings were not passive receptacles that responded to their environments as machines would respond to instructions, but rather they could choose how to respond to stimuli; to adapt instead of merely reacting.
 The same would be true of our thinking.
-As Epictetus eloquently put it: 'No man is free who is not the master of himself.'
+As Epictetus so eloquently put it: "No man is free who is not the master of himself."

 Click the images below to learn more.